genetxf/prozzila/README.md

     - Import the provided `prozzila.sql` file into the database

 4. **Configure database connection:**
-    - Update the database configuration in `config.php` with your database credentials
+    - Update the database configuration in `database.php` with your database credentials

 5. **Start local server:**
     - Start Apache and MySQL services from the XAMPP/MAMP control panel